Pindapinda/personal-webpage/content/publication/Data Mesh - Systematic Grey Literature Study/index.md

 data mesh, partially based on the findings from the gray literature."

 # Summary.
 An optional shortened abstract.
-summary: This paper has been submitted to the ACM Suveys journal and is currently being reviewed.
+summary: This paper is currently in preprint and can be found on ArXiV.

 tags: [Data Mesh, Reference Architecture, Design Patterns, Literature Study]